tienducle/sv-i18n-translator/README.md

 The tool is meant to be used as a dev tool by mod creators.
 It still has some rough edges and may or may not work for you.

-# ⚠️ Disclaimer ⚠️
+> [!IMPORTANT]
-In any case, as with every content created using LLM/GPT, you should always double-check the results.
+> In any case, as with every content created using LLM/GPT, you should always double-check the results.
 They're often "good enough" but by no means perfect.

 ## Features
 - Automatically synchronizes added/removed keys of source file to target file